-If the answer is Yes, check the appropriate box to indicate whether a) a 150-foot minimum riparian forest buffer will be implemented (maintained, converted, or established); b) an equivalency demonstration will be conducted; or c) the applicant is seeking a waiver under 25 Pa.
+If the answer is Yes, check the appropriate box to indicate whether a) a 150-foot minimum riparian forest buffer will be implemented (maintained, converted or established); b) an equivalency demonstration will be conducted; or c) the applicant is seeking a waiver under 25 Pa.
 Code § 102.14(d)(2).
-It is noted that waivers are not available to applicants of Individual NPDES Permits, only to applicants of E&S permits.
-Applicants of Individual NPDES Permits may select only a) (150-foot riparian forest buffer) or b) (equivalency demonstration), and one must be selected.
+Applicants of E&S Permits may select only c) for seeking a waiver.

-If a) (150-foot buffer) is selected, complete all remaining questions (3 - 7) in this section, and proceed to the Certification section of the Module.

-If b) (equivalency demonstration) is selected, proceed to the Equivalency Demonstration section of the Module.
-The equivalency demonstration is for a riparian forest buffer.

-If c) (waiver) is selected by an applicant of an E&S Permit, proceed to the Waiver Request section of the Module (do not complete the Equivalency Demonstration or Riparian Forest Buffer Offset Information sections).
+- If a) (150-foot buffer) is selected, complete all remaining questions (3 7) in this section, and proceed to the Certification section of the Module. - If b) (equivalency demonstration) is selected, proceed to the Equivalency Demonstration section of the Module.
+The equivalency demonstration is for a riparian forest buffer. - If c) (waiver) is selected by an applicant of an E&S Permit, proceed to the Waiver Request section of the Module (do not complete questions 3-7, the Equivalency Demonstration section, or the Riparian Forest Buffer Offset Information section).